 Determining child custody arrangements can be a stressful time for families.
 Emotions run high, and you may be dealing with an ex who wants more time with your child than you think is fair or who doesn’t want to support your child.

 We understand that regardless of your situation, you need a child custody lawyer who will take the time to fully understand your case and advocate on your and your child’s behalf.
-Our skilled, compassionate Florida family law attorneys are ready to help you navigate Florida’s complex child custody system and get an outcome that best suits your family.
+Our skilled, compassionate Orlando family law attorneys are ready to help you navigate Florida’s complex child custody system and get an outcome that best suits your family.

 Our child custody lawyers at Panella Law Firm have an intricate knowledge of Florida family law and work daily to zealously advocate on your behalf.
 They have been recognized as Super Lawyers by Thomson Reuters and have perfect 10 scores on Avvo, a respected attorney rating system.